16 Parenting Lessons from Around the World

 As Outside magazine put it, in Sweden, “friluftsliv, the Swedish term for living close to nature, isn’t just a parenting strategy, it’s a way of life.”

-Despite a less than ideal climate for much of the year, Swedish preschoolers spend six hours outside each day, unless it’s winter, and then it’s still 90 minutes.
+Despite a less-than-ideal climate for much of the year, Swedish preschoolers spend six hours outside each day, unless it’s winter, and then it’s still 90 minutes.

-Compare that to the amount of recess a typical American kindergartener gets, which, in states like Florida and Rhode Island, had to be mandated at 20 minutes per day, because some kids weren’t even getting that much.
+Compare that to the amount of recess a typical American kindergartener gets, which, in states like Florida and Rhode Island, had to be mandated at 20 minutes per day because some kids weren’t even getting that much.
 (And even other states have vetoed such legislation.)

 In plenty of small pockets across the U.S., "EC," or elimination communication, isn’t such a foreign concept.
 It fits in with baby-led weaning and baby-wearing as a parenting style that embraces connection, communication and what’s “natural.”

+What a lot of people don’t realize is that EC is the norm in a lot of other countries, including, notably, Vietnam.
 It all works the same way, just without the how-to books and Facebook groups.
 Vietnamese caregivers use auditory clues — a whistling sound — that babies then associate with the feeling of going pee.
 At first, it’s baby-led — the caregiver watches a baby’s expressions and body language and makes the sound as it’s happening.
 Later, the sound can be used as a cue to communicate that it’s time to go potty.

-By as early as nine months old, the system is in place and most children are diaper-free.
+By as early as 9 months old, the system is in place and most children are diaper-free.
 According to a study, all Vietnamese babies raised this way were completely potty-trained — meaning they need no adult help to use the bathroom — by age 2.

-This is less about how parents treat children, and more about the way an entire culture treats parenting.
+This is less about how parents treat children and more about the way an entire culture treats parenting.

 In the U.K., the National Health Service doesn’t just provide free or low-cost maternal care, every new mother is visited by a midwife, in the comfort of her own home, several times in the first 10 days after birth.